 Shrubs normally pruned hard in the spring - such as Buddleja davidii, Cornus alba and Lavatera - can be cut back by half now, to prevent wind rock and neaten their appearance.
 Protect newly planted trees, hedges and shrubs from wind and cold.
 A temporary netting windbreak is helpful where there is no natural shelter.
 Straw, bracken, or something similar can be used to pack around deciduous plants and protect them from frost.

-Ponds start feeding your fish with Nishikoi Wheatgerm (350g, £8.99) once the cold weather arrives.
+Ponds.
+Start feeding your fish with wheatgerm based foods once the cold weather arrives.
 You can still divide hardy waterlilies and pond plants and cut back overgrown marginal plants, if required.
 Rake out fallen leaves or shake off those that have gathered on protective netting.
 Give winter protection to Gunnera by cutting off old leaves and placing them over the crown of the plants.